ServiceInnovationLab/serviceinnovationlab.github.io/_styleguide/subpages/components.md

 ### Project cards

 The card component is used as a preview for project pages, but could be adapted to meet additional needs if necessary.
-The design is unique to [18f.gsa.gov](https://18f.gsa.gov), but leans heavily on the stylistic foundation of the U.S. Web Design System and 18F Brand guidelines.

 {% capture styleguide_card %}{% raw %}
 <div class="usa-grid-full">
   <section class="usa-flex usa-flex-wrap">
-    {% include card-project.html project='fec-gov' %}
-    {% include card-project.html project='hhs-states' %}
-    {% include card-project.html project='dhs-myuscis' %}
+    {% include card-project.html project='open-fisca-aotearoa' %}
   </section>
 </div>
 {% endraw %}{% endcapture %}